Be in the Know

 Sports massage is no longer a treatment reserved for elite athletes and so its appeal and application go far beyond the exercise, fitness and sporting sectors.
 There are now so many interesting and exciting opportunities available for skilled massage therapists.

-Some of the more common places where massage therapists will be able to secure work include:
+Some of the more common places where massage therapists will be able to secure work include, but are not limited to:

-• Exercise and fitness clubs – participation in exercise is currently at a record high and so there are more people than ever who are looking for treatments, either to keep injuries at bay, or to treat them with the goal of removing the symptoms.
-If these people are already in a health club, it makes sense that they can access the treatment in the same environment.
+• Exercise and fitness clubs – according to multiple leisure industry reports (e.g., State of the Fitness Industry Report, 2025), participation in exercise is currently at a record high.
+As such, it follows that more people will be looking for sports massage treatments, either to keep injuries at bay, or to treat them when they present.
+If these people are already in a health club, it makes sense that they can access the treatment in the same environment, which is why many gyms and health clubs have therapy rooms on site where sports massage can be accessed.

 • Sports clubs – many amateur and semi-professional sports clubs (e.g. cricket, football, hockey, netball etc) have a team or club massage therapist who players can turn to when injury strikes, or they feel the onset of a niggle.

-• Physiotherapy clinics – chartered physiotherapists will often provide advanced diagnoses and treatments for people who are injured, some of which may include the application of sports massage techniques.
-However, it is common to also find a dedicated sports massage therapist in a physio clinic, providing treatments to clients who have simpler soft tissue injuries.
+• Therapy clinics – chartered physiotherapists, osteopaths and chiropractic clinics will often provide advanced diagnoses and treatments for people who are injured, some of which may include the application of sports massage techniques.
+However, it is common to also find a dedicated sports massage therapist in a physio or osteopath clinic, providing treatments to clients who have simpler soft tissue injuries.

 • Sporting events – many sporting events, like half marathons, full marathons, triathlons, duathlons, cycling races, and Ironman allow sports massage therapists to attend, providing pre and post-event massages to participants on demand.